 If there's one thing that's characteristic of a Moroccan home, it's the tea ritual.

 Generally Arab teapots are made of carved metal, but in Morocco, a teapot is used in a particular way that is specially designed to drink mint tea.

-Tea is served at the table on a metal tray, accompanied by small glass glasses in the shape of a cane decorated with various colors.
+Tea is served at the table on a metal tray, accompanied by small glass glasses in the shape of a cane decorated with various colours.

-Several villages in Morocco offer real Moroccan Decor but to access them, it is not easy.
+Several villages in Morocco offer real Moroccan Décor, but it is not easy to access them.

 That's why Benisouk helps these people to share their creations with the world.